 How do I calculate the ROI of ecommerce SEO investment?

 The most straightforward ROI framework for ecommerce SEO uses three inputs: current organic revenue, target organic traffic growth, and average order value.
 Start with your organic revenue baseline (GA4 ecommerce reporting, sourced to Organic search channel).
 Identify your current organic conversion rate from that traffic.
 Set a realistic 12-month organic traffic growth target (conservative: +20%, aggressive: +50%, transformative: +100% — all achievable with dedicated specialist work on optimized stores).
 Calculate projected additional revenue: (Current organic sessions × growth percentage) × organic conversion rate × average order value.
-For a store with 10,000 organic sessions/month, 2.5% conversion rate, and $75 AOV: - Current organic revenue: 250 orders × $75 = $18,750/month - +30% traffic growth: 3,000 additional sessions - Additional revenue: 75 orders × $75 = $5,625/month - Annual additional revenue: $67,500 With a mid-level EverestX specialist at ~$7,000/month, that's a 12-month ROI of approximately 80% on conservative growth assumptions — and most well-executed ecommerce SEO programs significantly outperform conservative projections.
+For a store with 10,000 organic sessions/month, 2.5% conversion rate, and $75 AOV: - Current organic revenue: 250 orders × $75 = $18,750/month - +30% traffic growth: 3,000 additional sessions - Additional revenue: 75 orders × $75 = $5,625/month - Annual additional revenue: $67,500 With a full-time EverestX specialist at ~$1,700–$2,100/mo (rate varies by experience and skills), that's a 12-month ROI in the multiple-hundreds-of-percent range on conservative growth assumptions — and most well-executed ecommerce SEO programs significantly outperform conservative projections.

 What's included in an ecommerce SEO retainer versus a one-time project?